learn-co-curriculum/dsc-graph-theory-shortest-path-lab/README.md

 ## Summary

 Well done!
 In this lab, you deconstructed Dijkstra's algorithm and coded your own implementation!
-Finding the shortest path between nodes is a foundational concept in network theory and will help inform future concepts such as centrality and betweeness in order to further analyze the structures of graphs.
+Finding the shortest path between nodes is a foundational concept in network theory and will help inform future concepts such as centrality and betweenness in order to further analyze the structures of graphs.